 Check that the Zowe certificate has been configured as a client certificate, and not just as a server certificate.
-More detail can be found in Configuring PKCS12 certificates.
+More detail can be found in Configuring PKCS12 certificates and Configuring JCERACFS certificates in a key ring.

 Java z/OS components of Zowe unable to read certificates from keyring